blu-Fox/CalendarScrollingSwiftUI/README.md

  - As normalisedOffset aligns with the appropriate row, triggerAutoScroll is updated again.
 This happens if offset is aligned with any row && draggingInAutoScrollArea == true.
  - CalendarView detects onChange of triggerAutoScroll and initiates another auto-scroll.

-## Summary of CalendarView
+## Pseudocode summary of CalendarView (see comments in source code for more detail)
 ```
 State triggerAutoScroll(UUID)
 State draggingInAutoScrollArea(Bool)
 State autoScrollOffset(CGFloat) = 0
+...
-onChange of triggerAutoScroll
+onChange of triggerAutoScroll (we should auto-scroll)
   autoScrollOffset = abs(normalisedOffset - rowToScrollTo)
-  execute scroll using scrollTo
+  execute scroll using scrollTo method
 offset preference change
-  if draggingInAutoScrollArea == true && offset is at the row { (animation from 1st loop is finished and we need another)
+  if draggingInAutoScrollArea == true && offset is at the row { (animation from 1st loop of auto-scroll is finished and we need another)
     triggerAutoScroll = UUID()
 ```

-## Summary of DraggableEventView
+## Pseudocode summary of DraggableEventView (see comments in source code for more detail)
 ```
 Binding draggingInAutoScrollArea(Bool)
 Binding triggerAutoScroll(UUID)
 Binding autoScrollOffset(CGFloat)
+...
 onChanged (with every gesture update)
-  if in legitimate area && draggingInAutoScrollArea == false { (user moved into legitimate area for the first time)
+  if in legitimate area && draggingInAutoScrollArea == false (user moved into legitimate area for the first time)
     draggingInAutoScrollArea = true
     triggerAutoScroll = UUID()
   else (user moved outside of legitimate area)